gvlsq/node-file-upload/README.md

 ## Usage

 The web API at `POST /upload` accepts an image upload and uses Multer to make that image accessible in code.
-From there, the image could be stored wherever the user decides - most commonly a blob storage or FILESTREAM in SQL Server.
+From there, the image could be stored wherever the user decides (e.g. blob storage, SQL Server `FILESTREAM`).

 Behind the scenes, Multer uploads the image to the folder at `/tmp/uploads` in the project's root.
-Additionally, the MIME type and file size of the image are validated, and appropriate HTTP status codes are returned when validation fails.
+Additionally, the MIME type and file size of the image are validated in the controller, and appropriate HTTP status codes are returned when validation fails.

 ## License